Contact

 The gap under the door is the most often cause of cooling loss in a wine cellar!

 An easy remedy is to install an exterior door with the same weather stripping you would use if the door were to the outside.
 Another remedy is to install a door with an automatic door bottom.
-The doors offered by Wine Cellar Specialists have the option of the wood threshold or the automatic door bottom at no additional charge.
+The doors offered by the award-winning Wine Cellar Specialists have the option of the wood threshold or the automatic door bottom at no additional charge.
 This is highly recommended.

 Wine Cellar Design Basics – Remember: